dongsupark/coreos-docs/kubernetes/examples/README.md

 And then you will be able to access your frontpage through http://k8s-node-1:30000/ address.

-Kube-UI in this exmaple is availabe on this URL: http://k8s-master:8001/api/v1/proxy/namespaces/kube-system/services/kube-ui/
+Kube-UI in this example is availabe on this URL: http://k8s-master:8001/api/v1/proxy/namespaces/kube-system/services/kube-ui/

 Manual steps are following: